 To buy the works of, commission, work with or feature Jennifer Abessira - contact us here: firstname.lastname@example.org

-In 2013, due to a tragic accident, the artist stayed in hospital for two months.
-During that time, Abessira started to create art via Instagram.
-She was one of the first artists to define the platform as her own artist studio that everyone could visit.
-Her hashtags became her own way to classify her art, they acted as curators to her extensive visual narrative.
-Today, Instagram is both her art and the documentation of her artistic process, constantly recording her vision into the wider web.
+In 2013, Abessira got to hospital after a car accident and, for two months, was recording her art via Instagram.
+She was one of the first to define this platform as an artist studio, open to the public eye.
+Unique hashtags became a way to curate and catalogue her extensive visual narrative.
+Today, Abessira's Instagram account is both a digital gallery and an instrument to document the artisticprocess, constantly streaming her vision into the wider web.

 More recently, the artist created a visual narrative inspired of archival material and her digital works - 72 physical photographs displayed outside London Bridge Station and inspiring over 8 million people physically.
-Abessira's art is both an escape, a way to make life more bearable but also a strong way to romance a life which can feel too anecdotal.
-The clashes of her visual imagery find unity, dialogue and meaning together.
-Our everyday has found a state of timelessness in the permanent present of Jennifer Abessira.
+Her art is an escape, a wayto romanticize the existence which sometimes can feel too random.
+In the permanent present of Jennifer Abessira, our everyday retreats into a state of timelessness.

 C-print, 2nd July 2015

 Jennifer Abessira is a compelling mixed media artist based in Tel Aviv where she recently graduated from the Bezalel Academy of Arts and Design.
 Absorbed by her ongoing Elastique project on social media, one arising from the Internet and dictated by the condition of not working in a studio which paves way for, as she says, a spontaneous approach towards making imagery, we got in touch with Jennifer to learn more. ...